How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 VidNotes (Recommended for Speed and Accuracy):

-• iOS App: Select video from Photos, iCloud, or paste video URL
+• iOS App.
+Pick a video from Photos, iCloud, or paste a URL

-• Web App: Visit app.vidnotes.app and upload video file or paste URL
+• Web App.
+Visit app.vidnotes.app and upload or paste a URL

-• Typically completes in 2-5 minutes for a 30-minute video
+• Usually 2 to 5 minutes for a 30-minute video

-• Or use video editing software to burn subtitles into video
+• Use a video editor to burn subtitles in

 Other Popular Tools: